 Malampaya Phases II and III are the next two stages of the Malampaya Deep Water Gas-to-Power project, which are being implemented to maintain the existing level of gas production from the Malampaya gas field.

-Malampaya Phase II (MP2) started in August 2011 and completed in 2013, while Malampaya Phase III (MP3) is scheduled for completion in 2015.
+Malampaya Phase II (MP2) started in August 2011 and was completed in 2013 while Malampaya Phase III (MP3) is scheduled for completion in 2015.

 MP2 primarily involved the development of two additional production wells at the field and MP3 involves the installation of a depletion compression platform (DCP) bridge-linked to the existing platform.
 The DCP was installed in early 2015 while the bridge linking works are in progress.

 The two phases are estimated to cost $1bn in total.
 Refurbishment works on the existing shallow-water platform are being performed simultaneously.
 MP3 is expected to generate approximately 1,400 direct new jobs for Filipinos.

 The development of the Malampaya field is a joint undertaking of the government and the private sector.
 It is led by the Philippine Department of Energy (DOE) and developed and operated by Shell Philippines Exploration (SPEX – 45%) on behalf of its joint venture partners Chevron Malampaya (45%) and the Philippine National Oil Company – Exploration Corporation (PNOC EC – 10%).

 The Malampaya gas field, located offshore northwest Palawan at a water depth of 820m, started production in 2001.
 It fuels three combined-cycle gas power stations, namely the Santa Rita (1,000MW), San Lorenzo (500MW) and Ilijan (1,200MW), meeting about 30% of Luzon Island’s power generation requirements.